rosslambert/SDV-FriendMod/README.md

 ## Updates

+### V 0.1.1
+* Altered multiple scheduled routes.
+For example, Ross goes to the library on mondays for book club, and he goes to the saloon on fridays.
+* Gave daily dialogue for Ross.
+* Altered other dialogue.

 ### V 0.1.0
 * Added Jacob, Ana, and Dylan to the game.
 They all spawn at the bus stop.
 Their birthdays are Winter 19, Spring 3, and Spring 21 respectively.
 * Finished Kurtis's, Jacob's, Ana's, and Dylan's likes/dislikes.
 At least, for now.